aliannejadi/ClariQ/README.md

     182 4

 ## Run Submission
-Please send two files per run as described above to `m.aliannejadi@uva.nl`, indicating your team's name, as well as your run ID.
+Please send two files per run as described above to `clariq@convai.io`, indicating your team's name, as well as your run ID.
+You'll also need to share your GitHub repository with us.

 ## Sample Baseline Code
 A sample Colab Notebook of a simple baseline model can be found [here](https://colab.research.google.com/drive/1g_Sc9j5fYT1hiOxif6BVH5NHNt-icxtT?usp=sharing).
 The baseline model ranks the questions using a BM25 ranker.